Todd G. Sears: OutLeadership

-Reflective of its reach beyond Wall Street, Out on the Street rebranded to OutLeadership, and developed several leadership initiatives as part of its mission to further LGBT progress, beginning with the creation of OutNEXT in partnership with McKinsey’s Centered Leadership Program – the first ever global next generation program for emerging LGBT leaders.
+Reflective of its reach beyond Wall Street, Out on the Street rebranded to OutLeadership, and developed several leadership initiatives as part of its mission to further LGBTQ progress, beginning with the creation of OutNEXT in partnership with McKinsey's Centered Leadership Program – the first ever global next generation program for emerging LGBTQ leaders.
 Hosted by Morgan Stanley on April 30, 2014, the summit convened leaders across industries and engaged attendees with interactive panel discussions, business case studies, and workshops to build leadership skills and create opportunities for networking.

 In 2015, Out Leadership launched OutQUORUM, premiering a first-of-its-kind LGBTQ+ inclusive Board Diversity Policy for the United States with KPMG.
 The organization published the first-ever LGBTQ+ Board Diversity Guidelines for the United States so that any company who wanted to, could change its policy in ten minutes.

-2016 marked a further expansion of the organization’s many initiatives, as OutWOMEN was launched – championing the success of senior LGBT women in business.
-On February 4, 2016, the organization announced that the initiative would drive equality forward by organizing global engagement opportunities for LGBT women in significant leadership positions at major companies.
+2016 marked a further expansion of the organization's many initiatives, as OutWOMEN was launched – championing the success of senior LGBTQ women in business.
+On February 4, 2016, the organization announced that the initiative would drive equality forward by organizing global engagement opportunities for LGBTQ women in significant leadership positions at major companies.
 In the first year of its launch, it convened a series of salon dinners in New York, Washington D.C., Chicago, Atlanta, Los Angeles, London, and Hong Kong.
 It functioned through several of the summits Out Leadership hosted that year in New York, Hong Kong, and London, hosting breakfasts open to younger women and allies of the group.